LEARNAcademy/syllabus/react/props.md

 ### Passing Methods as Props

-We have explored passing information as props but we can pass behavior as well.
-The process is very similar.
-In this example, we can create a button that when clicked will trigger a prompt that we can use to add new people to our array.
-The button will be its own component named `AddPerson`.
-The logic will be held in `App.js` and the appropriate behavior can be distributed as needed.
+We have explored passing information as props.
+We can pass behavior as well.
+The process is very similar to passing props.
+In this example, we will create a button that will trigger a prompt which will add new people to our array.
+The button will be its own component named _AddPerson_.
+The logic will be held in _App.js_, and the appropriate behavior can be distributed as needed.

-We can add a method in `App.js` that will use the state setter method named `setPeople` to trigger a `prompt()` method.
-If we save the prompt to a variable we can capture the result of what our user types.
-Then it can be added to the array in state.
+We will add a method in _App.js_ that will use the state setter method named `setPeople` to trigger a `prompt()` method.
+Saving the prompt to a variable captures the result of what our user types.
+Whatever the variable captures will be added to the array in state.

 **src/App.js**